Organic Coffee – Your Cup o’ Joe?

 Organic crops, coffee included, are grown without synthetic fertilizer or artificial pesticides.
 This doesn’t mean though, that the coffee is free of fertilizer or pesticides.
-Growers just use natural fertilizer and natural insect repellents.
+Growers just use natural fertilizers and natural insect repellents.

 An organic product is essential to many coffee drinkers because coffee is a highly pesticide-sprayed crop.
 Coffee beans are worth much more per pound than other products like wheat, corn, or soy, so farmers have an incentive to protect their crops and increase output with whatever pesticides and fertilizers work.
 Also, some pesticides that are banned in the United States and Europe are still used in other coffee-growing countries.
-Hence the perception that organic coffee is healthy and natural.
+Hence, there is a perception that organic coffee is healthy and natural.
 Many consumers reason that if they’re drinking a few cups a day of anything, it might just as well be pesticide-free.

 In his book “Espresso Coffee,” Andrea Lilly claims that the more advanced coffee growers, aware of the need for an environmental-friendly product, are using improved land management, organic fertilizers instead of synthetic ones, reduced pesticides, and reduced water use and pollution during post-harvest handling.
 These advanced coffee growers are certainly more likely to produce a higher quality product.